-The biscuits don’t spread much as they’re baking, so don’t just leave them as balls of dough, you can flatten them down.
-And they are still quite soft when they come out of the oven, so leave them to cool on your baking tray for a couple of minutes before transferring to a wire rack.
+The cookies don’t spread much as they’re baking, so don’t just leave them as balls of dough, you can flatten them down.
+And they are still quite soft when they come out of the oven, so it’s best to leave them on your baking tray for a couple of minutes before transferring to a wire rack to cool completely.

 - Preheat oven to 375F/190C.